glemiu6/Anagram/Code/Explanation about the code.md

 But the code [anagram_v2](https://github.com/glemiu6/Anagram/blob/master/Code/anagram_v2.py) has a better time complexity :` O(M*N)`.
 If we were to approximate it,we will have a time of `O(n) `.
 The reason for this better time complexity is that we use a frequency count instead of a sorting.

+To see the difference in time for the following input file , I make a function that calculates the time of execution of the function [time_execution]().
+- For the [anagram](https://github.com/glemiu6/Anagram/blob/master/Code/anagram.py) we got:
+-